infumap/infumap/tools/gpu/text_embedding/README.md

   embedded Rust `fastembed` path.
 If the Rust path changes model, pooling, normalization, or query-prefix behavior later, this service should be updated in lockstep.
+- That compatibility guarantee is about model choice and embedding semantics.
+  GPU vs CPU execution may still introduce small floating-point differences, so use the `embed` CLI comparison mode if you want to verify drift on a particular machine.